massgov/mayflower/react/src/components/molecules/AccordionItem/AccordionItem.md

-This pattern shows an accordion.
+This pattern shows a single accordion item.